SingerLab/gac/README.md

 integrating proven methods of quantitative genetics, statistics, and evolutionary biology for the genetic analysis of single-cell DNA copy number.
 GAC implements a simple, lightweight, and open-source R framework (Figure 1).
-Inspired, but unlike Seurat and Scanpy, adapts the logic of espressioSet/AnnData into relational matrices in native R which facilitate the integration of algorithms for the downstream analysis of single-cell DNA data wich is so desperately needed.
+Inspired, but unlike Seurat and Scanpy, adapts the logic of espressioSet/AnnData into relational matrices in native R which facilitate the integration of algorithms for the downstream analysis of single-cell DNA data which is so desperately needed.

 GAC facilitates the downstream analyses of segmented data with common segments by concurrently managing the X, Y across all cells or samples e.g. the